JoinCODED/WS-Dart-M9-Asyncrounus-Programming/01_Asyncrounus_programming/03_Async_await.md

 }
 ```

-By wrapping it with a `try` `catch` block, we are telling dart to `try` to do the future, and if it fails to do so for any reason, we will `catch` the error and do whatever we want with it, in this case we are printing it in the console and it won't crash our code/app because the execution will stop for the whole `try` block, for example:
+By wrapping our code with a `try` `catch` block, we are telling Dart to `try` to do the future, and if it fails, `catch` the error and do whatever we want to do with it.
+In this case, we are printing it in the console and it won't crash our code/app because the execution will stop for the whole `try` block, for example:

 ```dart
 void main () async {